aheld/aaronheld-blog/content/post/cosmosdb-stored-procedure/update-sproc.md

 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 figurePositionShow: true # Override global value for showing the figure label.
 categories:
 - Azure
 tags:
 - CosmosDB
 ---

 ## Why stored procedure?

-The Cosmos SQL is very flexable, but the client cannot easily guarantee an atomic update.
-It is possible to get a similar effect using the newer .Update method in the SDK along with a conditional header using the doc._etag.
-But sometimes a stored procedure makes more sense.
+The Cosmos SQL is flexible, but the client does not automatically guarantee an atomic update.
+It is possible to get a similar effect using the newer.
+Update method in the SDK along with a conditional header using the doc._etag.
+But sometimes, a stored procedure makes more sense.
+The client downloads the entire document and posts it back to the server to update.
+Using a stored procedure will reduce the latency since the data does not have to travel from the cloud to your client.
+Your use case and document size will determine what is best for you.

 ## Use Case

-Imagine we have documents with a counter field and we want to incement it by one every time it is called.
-If we download the document, add 1, then post it back we run the risk of missing an update.
+Imagine we have large documents with a counter field, and we want to increment it by one every time it is called.
+If we download the document, add 1, and post it back, we increase the risk of missing an update.
+Using CosmosDB to store materialized view projections of things like a customer order history may fit this pattern.

 ## The Code

-We will building on the [previous](../merge-sproc/) but start to use Promises to simplify the sproc code.
+We will build on the [previous](../merge-sproc/) but use Promises to simplify the sproc code.

-### Lets start with out test runner
+### let us start with our test runner

 ```js
 async function run() {